progund/cave-sprint-2/README.md

 ## Verify that the GUI works with the rules check and everything.
 Run the gui (how to is included in the script ./run_gui.sh ) and verify that everything works.
 To be continued and/or updated.
 Stay tuned!

+# Important notice regarding the run_tests.sh and build.sh files
+If you run build.sh or run_tests.sh after changing the Player, the old tests won't compile.

+Please carefully read the error messages from javac and fix also the test files to use the new methods of the Player class.
+Specifically the messages which throw exceptions (or new kinds of exceptions) like go(direction) and takeThing(thing).